YassenEfremov/YassenEfremov/README.md

 - 👋 Hi, I’m Yassen Efremov
-- 👀 I’m interested in math and computers
+- 👀 I’m interested in math, computers and space
-- 🌱 I’m currently studying at TUES
+- 🌱 I’m currently studying at FMI
 - 💞️ I’m looking to collaborate with my classmates and friends
 - 📫 How to reach me - yassen.efremov@gmail.com